edgedelta/docs/docs/appendices/azure-serverless-monitoring.md

 ## Step 1: Set Up the Edge Delta Processor in an AKS Cluster

-1. Create a new config in the [Edge Delta Admin portal](https://admin.edgedelta.com/) with the content from [this file](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/aks_appinsight_trace_processor_agent_config.yaml).
+1. Create a new config in the [Edge Delta App](https://app.edgedelta.com/) with the content from [this file](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/aks_appinsight_trace_processor_agent_config.yaml).

 2. Replace **INSTRUMENTATION\_KEY** with your the instrumentation key.

 3. Create a new AKS cluster or use an existing cluster.

-4. Add a new node pool on AKS with the sepcs below.
+4. Add a new node pool on AKS with the specs below.

    * If you skip this step, then update the nodeSelector in [ed-appinsights-trace-processor.yaml](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/ed-appinsights-trace-processor.yaml).